My name is Beverley Momenabadi, at 29, I am currently the youngest Labour Councillor in Wolverhampton.

-I studied Youth and Community Services and graduated in 2013.
-Following this, I started working at a large homeless charity in Wolverhampton as a manager.
-I worked mainly with homeless young people aged 16-25, supporting them to achieve and break the cycle of homelessness.
+I graduated from Worcester University with a BA Hons in Youth and Community Services.
+And my career began working mainly with homeless young people aged 16-25, supporting them to achieve and break the cycle of homelessness.

-I began a career in Politics in 2017 when I started to work for a Labour MP in Wolverhampton where I still work for him as a Senior Communications Assistant.
-I was then elected in 2018 when I ran in the Local Elections for the ward that I live in- Ettingshall.
+I began a career in Politics in 2017 when I started to work for a Labour MP in Wolverhampton as a Senior Communications Assistant.
+I was then elected to Wolverhampton City Council in 2018 when I ran in the Local Elections for the ward that I live in- Ettingshall.
 It was a significant win as I won 79% of the vote and had the highest number of votes in the city that year.

-I feel extremely privileged to hold this position and represent the people of Ettingshall and Wolverhampton.
+I also hold the role of the city’s Digital Champion where I oversee the Digital Innovation strategy for the city.
+I feel extremely privileged to be a Councillor and represent the people of Ettingshall and Wolverhampton.

-I currently volunteer as a Youth Officer for the Labour Party in Wolverhampton where I actively engage and work with young people to develop their understanding of Politics and activism in the party.
+I have volunteered as a Youth Officer for the Labour Party where I actively engage and work with young people to develop their understanding of Politics and activism in the party.